whonore/Coqtail/README.md

 - JumpToEnd - Moves the cursor to the end of the checked region
 - FindDef - Searches the LoadPath for the definition of the word under the cursor and opens it in another file if possible
+- MakeMatch - Insert a 'match' template for a given Inductive type at the cursor location

 Coqtail does not set any mappings by default but provides some in the function `coqtail#Mapping()`, which could be called in your .vimrc.